How to do code reviews for curl

 Do not allow new code that grows buffers without using dynbuf.

-Use of C functions that rely on a terminating zero must only be used on data that really do have a zero terminating zero.
+Use of C functions that rely on a terminating zero must only be used on data that really do have a null-terminating zero.

 Dangerous "data styles"

 Make extra precautions and verify that memory buffers that need a terminating zero always have exactly that.
-Buffers without a zero terminator must not be used as input to string functions.
+Buffers without a null-terminator must not be used as input to string functions.